 First Ladies of Mexico, Honduras, and Guatemala Address USCRI's Conference on Unaccompanied Immigrant Children, On Their Own

-USCRI held a three-day conference in Washington, D.C. to discuss the serious crisis of unaccompanied migrant children.
+USCRI held a three-day conference in Washington, D.C., to discuss the serious crisis of unaccompanied immigrant children.
 The First Ladies of Mexico, Honduras, and Guatemala attended and spoke to more than 200 experts, practitioners, and policy makers.
-The meeting occurred as the problem of unaccompanied migrant children who make the long trek from Central America to the U.S. southern border is worsening, as reported in many U.S. media.
-Read more >> Help Unaccompanied immigrants children >>
+Over the past several years, the number of unaccompanied immigrant children making the choice to travel from Central America to the U.S. southern border has increased dramatically.

 A Risky Trip Leads to Stardom and Sanctuary

-Learn More About The Immigrant Children's Legal Program:
+Learn More About Immigrant Children:

 Access Information for Lawyers >>